 Education and Outreach

-COMING SOON: Watch this space for additional educational materials related to our collaboration with the Town of Carolina Beach and Carolina Beach Elementary School.
+View the Lake Walk at CB tab as we post educational materials related to our ongoing collaboration with the Town of Carolina Beach and Carolina Beach Elementary School.

 Native plant species help prevent erosion, improve water quality, and create a healthy habitat for humans and wildlife.
 These initial efforts were supported by a coalition composed of NHC Extension, Cape Fear River Watch, NC Sea Grant, POP, and the Town of Carolina Beach Parks and Recreation.

 Island Wildlife and the town collaborated on the installation of permanent educational signs similar to the Story Walk signs, with plates that can be interchanged and replaced (new projects, new art, new species, etc.) making this an ongoing collaboration with CBES, both for art-making and to utilize this area as an outdoor classroom.
 These signs include educational information and art from each grade level at the school.
-This ongoing project will support the use of this area as an outdoor classroom and as a place where the community may gain a deeper appreciation for the native species, wetlands, and wildlife habitats.
+This ongoing project will support the use of this area as an outdoor classroom and as a place where the community may gain a deeper appreciation for the native species, wetlands, and wildlife habitats of the lower Cape Fear Region.